José Feliciano: 1960s

 After two more successful albums, Feliciano, now a household name throughout Latin America, moved to Los Angeles.
 He was introduced to RCA Victor producer, Rick Jarrard who, at the time, was also producing Harry Nilsson and Jefferson Airplane.
 They recorded the hit album Feliciano! together, including the Doors' song "Light My Fire".
 Feliciano's style was clearly defining itself by that time as that of an innovative crossover artist with soul, folk and rock influences, infused with a substantial Latin flair.
 RCA released "California Dreamin'" as the first single during the summer of 1968 with "Light My Fire" as the B-side.
 A DJ behind the mic at KJR-Radio in Seattle, Washington liked that song on the flip side, played it on the air, and it took off, reaching No. 3 on the US pop charts with over one million copies sold in the US market alone.
 The song became a No. 1 hit in many countries, including Canada, Brazil and the UK and was awarded a gold disc.
-The Doors guitarist Robbie Krieger has complimented the cover.
+Doors guitarist Robbie Krieger has complimented the cover.

-On the strength of this success, Feliciano won two Grammy Awards in 1968 for Best New Artist of the Year and Best Pop Male Performance, bringing him worldwide recognition as an avant-garde pop star due to his unique "crossover" style from Latino music to English-language pop/rock.
+On the strength of this success, Feliciano won two Grammy Awards in 1968 for Best New Artist of the Year and Best Pop Male Performance, bringing him worldwide recognition as an avant-garde pop star because of his unique "crossover" style from Latino music to English-language pop/rock.
 He is widely recognized as the first virtuoso classical guitarist to bring the sound of a nylon-string guitar into the pop/rock scene.